Dashlane/karma-bamboo-reporter/README.md

 // …
 ```

-In your Bamboo job, you need to add the *Mocha Test Parser* task after the execution of your tests.
+In the Bamboo job, you need to add the *Mocha Test Parser* task after the execution of your tests.

 **Beware**: Your tests' full names will have to be unique otherwise they might not appear in Bamboo's Tests report.